MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-oncustomdocumentmergerex-event.md

 # OnCustomDocumentMergerEx Event

-This article describes the syntax of the OnCustomDocumentMergerEx event which will enable use of custom renders given a dataset and a layout.
+This article describes the syntax of the OnCustomDocumentMergerEx event, which will enable use of custom renders given a dataset and a layout.
 The layout must be specified as a Custom Layout in the rendering section within the report definition.

 ## Usage